Zawiya Dila'iya: Rise to power

-The zawiya of Dila' then appeared, under the impetus of Muhammad al-Hajj, since its foundation, as a movement combining spirituality and politics, mixing the ideology of holiness and sharifism with aspirations for power by the Berbers.
+The Zawiya of Dila' then appeared, under the impetus of Mohammed al-Hajj, since its foundation, as a movement combining spirituality and politics, mixing the ideology of holiness and sharifism with aspirations for power by the Berbers.
 It took advantage of the weakness of Saadi power and the fragmentation of the country to extend its influence and control over several towns and regions in the north and center of Morocco.
 From 1637 onwards, the brotherhood started with the conquest of large parts of northern Morocco.
-By 1641, they had conquered Meknes, Fez and the port of Salé; from where a rival marabout, al-Ayashi, was expelled, and assassinated on 30 April 1641.
-In Fez, the Saadi family was expelled and Muhammad al-Hajj (1635–1688) was proclaimed sultan.
+By 1641, they had conquered Meknes, Fez and the port of Salé; from where a rival marabout, al-Ayashi, was expelled to the Khlout tribe, and assassinated on 30 April 1641.
+This was followed by the occupation of the rest of the important towns of northern Morocco including Tétouan.
+In Fez, the Saadi family was expelled and Mohammed al-Hajj was proclaimed Sultan.